ePages-de/epages-devportal/_posts/2021/2021-03-19-the-x-factor.md

 I had been at ePages for almost six years, and always in the same frontend team.
 You could say I was ready for some change.
 So when our scrum masters started asking around who could imagine joining a new, cross functional team, I was immediately up for it.
+Four months ago, the new team started to work.
-Four months later, I want to recapitulate the journey since then.
+Time to recapulate the journey since then.

 ## Done actually